delwiv/trio-rsh/README.md

-# ng-boheme-jazz
+# trio-rsh.fr
-Website for the french Jazz band Boheme
+Website for the french Jazz band Trio RSH
 Made freely for a relative.

 Open source (GPL v3)